 The ‘owner’ of the horses, James Gray, applied for some of the animals to be returned to him and much to the horror of the British horse loving public, Judge Sandeep Kainth ruled in his favour.

 Being a horse owner I was appalled at this decision so decided to use my online skills to try to help overturn the decision.
 Within 24 hours I had set up a website, Amersham Horses, dedicated to the cause.
 I posted information on there about how people could help, who they could write to etc.

 I publicised the site by posting on animal related forums such as Horse & Hound and the RSPCB and also by directly emailing the then 5,000 members of Equine Online.

 Due to the number of people linking to it the new website was cached by Google, ranked number one for ‘Amersham Horses’ and had over 1,000 unique visitors in its first 24 hours online.

 The National Equine Welfare Council set up a petition to ask the judge to reverse his decision.
 In order to publicise this further I set up a group on Facebook.
-The group attracted 260 members within 10 hours and over 1,200 members within 3 days.
-This soon increased to over 3,000 and currently stands at 3,700.
+The group attracted 260 members within 10 hours and over 1,200 members within 3 days which soon increased to over 3,000.